 - Ships via ground to the 48 contiguous states.

-Hock Tools will accept returns.
+Hock Tools will accept returns within 30 days of purchase.
 Please contact Woodcraft Customer Service at 800-225-1135 for RGA.
-Restocking fee will apply.
+Restocking fee of 20% will apply.

 Hock Tools offers an unconditional guarantee on its products.
 Contact Woodcraft Customer Service at 800-225-1135 if you have a warranty issue.

 comes close to making a silk purse out of a sows ear